Lab Mission Statement

 Lab Goals

-- Make discoveries in evolutionary genetics involving species/populations and their complex traits.
+- Make discoveries using evolutionary genetics involving species/populations and their complex traits.

 - Train students in experimental design and laboratory/computational skills to help them investigate scientific questions